• Home

 Security Guard Force Continuum: Level One

 Officer Presence.
-The mere presence of a highly visible uniformed security officer or a marked vehicle is often enough to stop a crime in progress or prevent future crime.
-Included in officer presence are standing, walking, running, and use of vehicle lights, horn, or speaker.
+The mere presence of a highly visible uniformed security officer or a marked security vehicle is often enough to stop a crime in progress or prevent future crime.
+Included in officer presence are standing, walking, running, and use of vehicle lights, horns, or speakers.
 Without saying a word, an alert officer can deter crime or direct criminals away by the use of body language and gestures.
 At this level, gestures should be non-threatening and professional.

 Security Guard Force Continuum: Level Two

 Verbal Communication.
-Used in combination with a visible presence, the use of the voice can usually achieve the desired results.
-Words can be whispered, used normally, or shouted to be effective.
+Used in combination with a visible officer presence, the use of the voice can usually achieve the desired results.
+Words can be whispered, spoken normally, or shouted to be effective.

 Ongoing training and experience improve the ability of a security officer to communicate effectively with everyone including the police.
 However, not all aggressive people respond to words alone.